Abstract 2005 MHE Conference

 How PTHrP regulates chondrocytes in the growth plate

-and other signaling pathways affected in by the defect in the EXT genes please view the
+pathways affected in by the defect in the EXT genes please view the video.

 April 25–28, 2007, the 2nd Conference on Skeletal Biology and Medicine held in NYC.